dbierer/php-class-notes/2026-Feb-PHP-OOP-Class-Notes.md

 * Lab: Namespace
 * Lab: Create a Class

-For Fri 27 Feb 2026

 ## To Do
-* Working `ETag` browser cache example:
+* Working example of `ETag` approach at browser cache manipulation:
 ```
 <?php
-// Current file modification time: apparently prepending "W/" is needed for Firefox
+// Current file modification time; prepending "W/" is a recent protocol update
 $etag = 'W/"' . filemtime(__FILE__) . '"';
 // Check to see if the browser's etag matches the file modification time
 $browser_etag = ($_SERVER['HTTP_IF_NONE_MATCH'] ?? '');
 if ($browser_etag === $etag) {
-    // We don't need to do anything except send a 304 response and exit
+    // We don't need to do anything except send a 'Not modified' response and exit
     http_response_code(304);
     exit();
 }
  // If the browser lacks an etag for this page, or
 // the file has subsequently been modified
 // we need to regenerate output
 header('ETag: ' . $etag);